No Flour • No Refined Sugar (only naturally occurring sugar) • Vegan Optional

 •pinch of instant espresso or coffee (optional)

 Instructions: Preheat oven to 325℉.
 Strain and rinse black beans very well.
 Blend black beans in a food processor.
 Once they are well blended into a smooth texture, add the remaining all ingredients except for chocolate chips and blend until smooth.
-Stir in half of chocolate chips or cacao nibs and pour batter into a parchment lined or greased 9 x 13 baking pan.
+Stir in half of chocolate chips and pour batter into a parchment lined or greased 9 x 13 baking pan.
 Sprinkle remaining chips or nibs onto the top and bake for 23-25 minutes.

 You can serve these as soon as they cool from the oven, or you can put the pan in the fridge and serve them later.
 These were a big hit with my kids who still don’t know that they are made with black beans!